Billionaire Richard Branson buys stake in space tech fund Seraphim

-July 12 (Reuters) - British billionaire Richard Branson has bought a stake in space tech fund Seraphim Space Investment Trust (IPO-SERA.L) as part of a 178 million-pound ($246.99 million) initial public offering, London-based Seraphim said on Monday.
+(Reuters) - British billionaire Richard Branson has bought a stake in space tech fund Seraphim Space Investment Trust as part of a 178 million-pound ($246.99 million) initial public offering, London-based Seraphim said on Monday.

 The exact amount of those stakes was not disclosed by Seraphim.
 Bloomberg reported earlier on Monday that Branson had purchased stock in London-based Seraphim in a sale that closed on Friday.